ricardo-zabir/Sports-Reference/README.md

    ``git@github.com:ricardo-zabir/Sports-Reference.git``

+2. Enter the project folder.

+   ``cd sportsReference``

-2. Install the dependencies using npm.
+3. Install the dependencies using npm.

    ``npm install``

-3. Run the program by typing the following command.
+4. Run the program by typing the following command.

    ``npm start``
 ### Any issues running the script, feel free to reach out at ricardofonseca.zabir@hotmail.com